Dustyroom/flat-kit-doc/index.md

 In order to have a working Flat Kit in Universal RP (we've included the URP version alongside the Built-in pipeline version, in a single package), you'll need to have Unity's Universal RP package installed in your project.

-1. If you have not installed Unity's Universal RP native package before, it's time to do so.
-    - Go to Window ▶︎ Package Manager ▶︎ All Packages ▶︎ Universal RP ▶︎ Install.
-1. Import the URP version of Flat Kit scripts and shaders
-    - Go to Assets (in Project tab) ▶︎ “URP Package” folder ▶︎ FlatKit URP ▶︎ unpack.
-    > **NOTE:** If the “URP Package” folder does not appear, it may be because you are importing Flat Kit from Asset Store.
-Please re-import Flat Kit from the Package Manager instead of the Asset Store in Unity: Window ▶︎ Package Manager ▶︎ Locate 'My Assets' drop-down menu ▶︎ Choose Flat Kit there.
-1. Once you've got it installed, select URP as a working rendering pipeline for your project.
-    - Go to Edit ▶︎ Project Settings ▶︎ Graphics ▶︎ Scriptable Render Pipeline Settings ▶︎ select your rendering pipeline asset.
-We've got an example included in the asset called _[Flat Kit] Example URP Settings_.
-1. Alternatively, you can create your own URP asset to work with.
+After that, you will need to use a Universal RP Asset file.
+You can either use the one that comes with Flat Kit, called **_[Flat Kit] Example Settings URP_**, or you can create your own URP asset file to work with.
-    - Right click on Assets (in Project tab) ▶︎ Create ▶︎ Rendering ▶︎ URP ▶︎ Pipeline Asset.
+  * Right click on Assets (in Project tab) ▶︎ Create ▶︎ Rendering ▶︎ URP ▶︎ Pipeline Asset.

 Once you do it, the Asset and Forward Renderer are created.

-Please, refer to the chapter ['Quick start.
-Beginning to work with Flat Kit'](index.md#2-quick-start-beginning-to-work-with-flat-kit) in the beginning of this manual for more important information.
+**IMPORTANT** Please, refer to the chapter ['Quick start.
+Beginning to work with Flat Kit'](index.md#2-quick-start-beginning-to-work-with-flat-kit) in the beginning of this manual for more important information about setting up Flat Kit and using URP Pipeline Asset files.

 ## 8.3.
 Flat Kit Image Effects in URP